nvflare.app_opt.xgboost.recipes package

 • Uses histogram_v2 algorithm with data_split_mode=1 (vertical)

-• Data loaders must be configured via per_site_config parameter
+• Data loaders must be configured with set_per_site_config before export or execution

-• Executor and metrics components are automatically added to all clients
+• Executor and metrics components are automatically added to each configured site

 • TensorBoard tracking is automatically configured